Go to content

 Tanzania palmbomen

-When travelling to Tanzania it is important to know about visa, passport and money matters.
-We have compiled the most important, up-to-date information on one page so you don’t need to search for hours and can be well prepared for your holiday to Tanzania.
+When travelling to Tanzania and Kenya it is important to know about visa, passport and money matters.
+We have compiled the most important, up-to-date information on one page so you don’t need to search for hours and can be well prepared for your holiday.

 Visa & passports

-If you are a British Passport holder, you need to apply for a visa to visit Tanzania.
+Tanzania & Zanzibar: If you are a British passport holder, you need to apply for a visa to visit Tanzania.
 You should apply for your visa online before departure and it is valid for 3 months from the date of issue.
+Apply here.
 You can also apply for a single entry visa on arrival at the main ports of entry.
 If you plan to visit Zanzibar you are required to take out local travel insurance which can be organised via the Visit Zanzibar website.

 Your passport needs to be valid for at least 6 months on your date of entry to Tanzania and have at least one blank page.